EduTECH Emprèn. 2023 Edition.

 EduTECH Emprèn provides support to projects in developing their prototype or service, defining the business model and the starting up of businesses or entrepreneurial initiatives in the education and ICT sector with high growth potential.

-Depending on the evolution and maturation of the participating projects, the program includes the possibility of accessing individualized tutorials.
+Depending on the evolution and maturation of the participating projects, the program includes the possibility of accessing individualized mentoring.

 The training consists of online training modules and live virtual sessions from 4.30 p.m. to 6.00 p.m. on Tuesdays, Wednesdays and Thursdays.
 Sessions will be recorded for later viewing.
 Participants must carry out the weekly activities to ensure that they can follow the programme properly.